Luis García (basketball coach)

 Luis Andrés García Sevilla (born 3 July 1968) is a Mexican basketball coach.
 He is the head coach of the Correbasket UAT.

 Coaching career

-Quintero started his coaching career with Estrellas Indebasquet del Distrito Federal in the LNBP league.
+García started his coaching career with Estrellas Indebasquet del Distrito Federal in the LNBP league.
 He has coached teams such as Correbasket UAT (both men's and women's squads), Gansos Salvajes UIC, Volcanes del Estado de México, Titanes Capital del Distrito Federal and Pilares del Distrito Federal.